Financial Services Board (South Africa): Responsibilities and functions

-It was given responsibility for ensuring that the regulated entities complied with the relevant legislation as well as capital adequacy requirements to promote financial soundness of these entities, whereby the investing community would be protected.
+It was given responsibility for ensuring that the regulated entities complied with the relevant legislation as well as capital adequacy requirements to promote the financial soundness of these entities, whereby the investing community would be protected.

 It was given enforcement powers to deal with breaches through the enforcement committee.
-The Committee could impose unlimited penalties, compensation orders and cost orders.
+The committee could impose unlimited penalties, compensation orders, and cost orders.
 Such orders were enforceable on the same basis as a judgment of the Supreme Court of South Africa.

 It also ran a customer complaints service and a separate appeals board could be approached by anybody aggrieved by a decision of the FSB or its executive officers.
 The appeals board was an independent tribunal, whose members were neither employees of the FSB nor active participants in the financial services industry.
 Its chairman and the members were appointed by the Minister of Finance.

 International

 FSB was a member of International Organization of Securities Commissions (IOSCO) and is a signatory of the IOSCO multilateral MoUs.

 The FSB participated in the activities of African regulatory bodies, particularly those in the Southern African Development Community (SADC) region.
-It had long standing close relations with Committee Of Insurance, Securities And Non-Banking Financial Authorities (CISNA), part of the SADC directorate.
+It had long-standing close relations with Committee Of Insurance, Securities And Non-Banking Financial Authorities (CISNA), part of the SADC directorate.